 When Michigan joined the United States of America in 1837, slavery was abolished in the state.
 The city became very attractive to Free Black Detroiters.
 Living in a “Free State”, they formed churches, reading clubs, a Philharmonic Association and various other clubs.
 Always mindful of their less fortunate sisters and brothers, the churches were stations on the Underground Railroad.

-Detroit, like Cincinnati and Cleveland was a pivotal station in the Underground Railroad.
+Detroit, like Cincinnati, Milwaukee and Cleveland, was a pivotal station in the Underground Railroad.
 But as the only American city where one can look southeast across a river and see the “Completely Free” country of Canada, it had unmatched attraction to people escaping the inhumane practice of slavery.

 Fugitive Slave Laws permitted bounty hunters to apprehend people who fled slaveholders anywhere nationwide.
 With high bounties for valuable runaway slaves, and police officers looking askance at their collection methods, bounty hunters applied every scurrilous means imaginable returning slaves to ‘Massa in the South.

 Some even high-jacked Free Persons of Color who did not have their papers in order.
 So even in the “Free Cities” of Cincinnati, Pittsburgh, Cleveland, Philadelphia and Chicago, you better keep your papers in order.
 And if you were fleeing slavery, you best keep running.

 With Canada sitting just across the river, Detroit became one of the most important and busiest stops on the Underground Railroad.
 Detroit was a major trade outpost in the mid-1800s.
 Some of that wealth trickled down to Black Detroiters who in turn, supported the churches.
 Detroit’s black church congregations, spearheaded by Second Baptist Church due to its closest proximity to the river, provided food, clothing, shelter, counseling, communication and transportation arrangements to those fleeing slavery.